pa0la2001/Yahtzee/README.md

-# Yahtzee
+# yahtzee-java
-Yahtzee Game in Java
+Simple Yahtzee game in Java with MySQL db